slothsoft/example-javascript-website/README.md

   }
 ```

-Run it via `npm browserify` and voil·: we have everything bundled nicely.
+Run it via `npm browserify` and voil√°: we have everything bundled nicely.
 We'll just add the script into our HTML page via the following line:

 ```html
 <script src="resources/js/bundle.js"></script>